-Given those definition, it’s quite obvious that increasing these values will mean more revenue, but there are some other considerations where these becomes important.
-One such consideration, for example is how much a store should spend on Customer Acquisitions Cost (CAC).
+Given that definition, it’s quite obvious that increasing these values will mean more revenue, but there are some other considerations where these become important.
+One such consideration, for example, is how much a store should spend on Customer Acquisitions Cost (CAC).
 Let’s take the case of a store that’s considering a Google Pay-Per-Click Campaign per the following parameters.

 Rewards are another great way to encourage repeat business and hence improved Customer Lifetime Value.
-Here’s three statistics from a survey by Bond Brand Loyalty that proves this assertion.
+Here are three statistics from a survey by Bond Brand Loyalty that proves this assertion.

-Rewards can be offered not only for purchase, but for other actions such as referral and even a social media share.
-However, engagement in rewards program vary depending on how much value the customers perceive them to be.
+Rewards can be offered not only for purchases but for other actions such as referrals and even social media sharing.
+However, engagement in rewards programs varies depending on how much value the customers perceive them to be.
 Here are the two biggest differentiators that can make your rewards program stand out.

 Recognition & Support

 The same survey cited above found that recognition is the top reason that customers choose to stay on and engage with a rewards program.
 Customers expect to be treated better than non-program members.
 Other surveys have shown that levels of program membership with increasing rewards or experiences is one great way to make a customer feel recognized.

 The other big reason for customers to engage with a program is personalization.
 The survey found that rewards programs that are able to personalize offers are able to achieve much higher lift in outcomes as against the ones that don’t.